AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 Before we get on with the steps to undervolting a processor, it’s best that we first explain how it works and its benefits.

-Depending on the CPU model, strenuous tasks can lead to a power draw of up to 300W, while basic online browsing can be around 50W or less.
+Depending on the CPU model, demanding tasks can lead to a power draw of up to 300W, while basic online browsing can be around 50W or less.

 High power draw brings a couple of disadvantages: it reduces the CPU’s lifespan, increases heat output, and leads to higher electricity bills.
 To get that temperature sweet spot, users can undervolt their CPUs.

-This can be achieved by decreasing voltage needs while keeping the CPU speeds constant.
-In certain situations, the core clock rate can be decreased for further reduction in power usage.
+This can be achieved by reducing voltage requirements while keeping the CPU speeds constant.
+In specific situations, the core clock rate can be lowered for further reduction in power usage.

-So, undervolting for small-form-factor cases, laptops, or console-like devices can be extremely useful.
+So, undervolting for compact-form-factor cases, laptops, or console-like devices can be tremendously useful.

-Here’s a video from Optimum Tech explaining the benefits and safety of undervolting:
+Here’s an excerpt from Optimum Tech explaining the advantages and safety of undervolting:

 Is It Safe?